 Finally, the Homeless Management Information System project proposed by HMIS Lead Agency, Sacramento Steps Forward (SSF), will fund staff and infrastructure to improve data collection and analysis for people experiencing unsheltered homelessness in the CoC to increase the representation of unsheltered households in HMIS.
 This population is significantly underrepresented in HMIS, particularly those who are living in encampments.
-This project will provide Technical Assistance, Data Quality Monitoring, and Training for outreach efforts to collect information about local encampments and the individuals living in them.
-SSF will partner with local Community-Based Organizations that will be providing the outreach staff for this project.
+This project will provide Technical Assistance, Data Quality Monitoring, and Training for outreach efforts to collect information about local encampments and the individuals living within them.
+SSF and families experiencing unsheltered homelessness, and with histories of unsheltered homelessness, along with an ability to priority these individuals and families for permanent housing.